JeffersonLab/clas-stringspinner/config/README.md

 # Pythia Configuration Files

+This directory contains configuration files for setting Pythia parameters.

+> [!NOTE]
-If you add a new file here, re-run `meson install` to install it so that `stringspinner` can find it.
+> If you add a new file here, re-run `meson install` to install it so that `clas-stringspinner` can find it.